 The Maritime Media Awards were launched in 1995 by the Maritime Foundation to honour journalists, authors and others whose work in the media has served to create greater public understanding of maritime issues, and of Britain’s manifold dependence on the sea.

-The Desmond Wettern Media Award commemorates Desmond Wettern, naval correspondent of the Daily Telegraph and founder member of the Maritime Foundation and his dedication to the belief that Britain’s economic wellbeing and security are inextricably bound up with the sea.
+The Desmond Wettern Award for Best Journalism commemorates Desmond Wettern, naval correspondent of the Daily Telegraph and founder member of the Maritime Foundation and his dedication to the belief that Britain’s economic wellbeing and security are inextricably bound up with the sea.

 The Maritime Foundation has published a wide range of reports on the need for a coherent maritime policy, including major studies on the British merchant fleet and its linkages, defence matters, marine leisure, shore-based infrastructure, maritime skills, and their contribution to the nation’s economy.